-An automated all-in-one tool for understanding end user Gigabit Ethernet and Wi-Fi network performance on-site in real-time and through the cloud over time.
+An automated all-in-one portable tester for understanding end-user Ethernet and Wi-Fi network performance on-site in real-time and through the cloud over time.

 Combined copper, fiber and Wi-Fi troubleshooting

-Use the intuitive touch interface to create test profiles, where a profile is a set of tests, tailored to specific networks, services, and applications.
+Use the intuitive touch interface and the Setup Wizard to create test profiles, where a profile is a set of tests, tailored to specific networks, services, and applications.
 Build profiles to accommodate different types of users, devices, locations or technologies.
 Profiles can be very simple with just a few tests or advanced with dozens of tests.
-Once created, profiles can be saved for quick and easy reuse later.
+Once created, profiles can be saved for quick and easy reuse.
 Create a library of standardized profiles to elevate the troubleshooting know-how of the entire network support staff.
 Share profiles with other OneTouch AT users.
-Use the profiles to establish best practices for faster, more productive troubleshooting.
+Use the profiles to establish best practices for consistent, faster, more productive troubleshooting and network acceptance testing.

 A client view of performance

-Most network trouble tickets start where a client device is connected to the network—where the device could be a PC, IP phone, printer, POS terminal, industrial equipment controller or a medical imager.
-The OneTouch assists in troubleshooting common issues—or proving that the network is not the cause—by emulating the client device and measuring network performance.
+Most network trouble tickets start where a client device is connected to the network—where the device could be a PC, tablet, smart phone, IP phone, printer, POS terminal, industrial equipment controller, a medical imager etc. Troubleshoot common issues—or prove that the network is not the cause—by emulating the client device and measuring network performance.

-Performance measurement from the cable to the cloud
+Comprehensive testing from the patch cable to the cloud

 The cause of a network problem can be elusive.
-The OneTouch AT identifies problem root cause by measuring and analyzing the performance of the critical network components: the network cabling, the delivery of Power over Ethernet (PoE), the connection to the nearest switch, the connection to the nearest access point, and the performance of key network services and server-based applications.
+Identify the root cause of a problem by measuring and analyzing the performance of the critical network elements: the network cabling, the delivery of Power over Ethernet (PoE), the connection to the nearest switch, the connection to the nearest access point, and the performance of key network services and server-based applications.